Barclays 28th Annual Global Healthcare Conference

 Clinical development and data disclosures

-• Second line metastatic breast cancer data (400mg BID fed) to be presented at ESMO TAT, aiming to show consistency with prior 600mg BID fasted cohort results.
+• Second line metastatic breast cancer data (400mg BID fed) to be presented at ESMO TAT, aiming to show consistency with prior 600mg BID fasted cohort and support ongoing Phase III ReDiscover-2 trial.

 Competitive landscape and differentiation

-• Zovegalisib is positioned as the first mutant-selective PI3K alpha inhibitor with improved tolerability and efficacy compared to prior generations.
+• Zovegalisib is positioned as the first mutant-selective PI3Kα inhibitor with improved tolerability and efficacy compared to prior generations, addressing off-target toxicities.

-• Oral administration and reduced off-target toxicities are key differentiators versus IV competitors and non-selective agents.
+• Oral administration and favorable safety profile are highlighted as key differentiators versus IV competitors and non-selective inhibitors.

 Partial view of Summaries dataset, powered by Quartr API